-Our Compensation Committee will administer the Plan.
-All questions of interpretation or application of the Plan will be determined by the Compensation Committee, and its decisions will be final, conclusive and binding upon all participants.
+The Plan may be administered by our Board, or a Board appointed committee consisting of at least two directors.
+All questions of interpretation or application of the Plan will be determined by our Board or its committee, and its decisions will be final, conclusive and binding upon all participants.